snowboardcto/hugo-interview-challenge-main/README.md

 1. `POST http://localhost:8000/api/applications` route that starts a new insurance application and initializes it with the provided data.
 2. `GET http://localhost:8000/api/applications/{id}` route that can retrieve the current insurance application.
 3. `PUT http://localhost:8000/api/applications/{id}` route that will update the insurance application with provided data.
-4. `POST http://localhost:8000/api/applications/{id}/submit`route that validates the entire application and returns a price.
+4. `POST http://localhost:8000/api/applications/{id}/submit` route that validates the entire application and returns a price.

 ### Frontend